The holiday season can be a busy time. With all the festivities, you may find that your water use, and in turn water bill, goes up.

 By creating an account at my.clevelandwater.com, you can easily view your daily and hourly water usage.
 Knowing how much water you use, as well as when you use it, is an essential step in saving water and therefore costs.

-Save yourself time by signing up for paperless billing, leak detection alerts, and payment reminders, all on the Cleveland Water web portal.
+And you can save yourself time by signing up for paperless billing, leak detection alerts, and payment reminders.

 Find and Fix Leaks

 Holiday guests mean bathrooms experience heavier than normal usage, which makes your fixtures and plumbing more prone to leaks.
 A leaking toilet can waste as much as 200 gallons per day!

 Inspect bathroom fixtures before family and friends arrive or consider upgrading to water-efficient fixtures and appliances.
 Find tips on how to detect and prevent costly water leaks.